 The rhythm section of the RC-600 is very lush offering up to 200 patterns.
 Each of those rhythm patterns is also available in four different variations.
 To create an even richer sound variety, Boss equipped the RC-600 drum computer with 16 different drum kits you can apply for each of the patterns.
 You can also set if intros, outros, and fills should be played.

-Judging by the unit's key specs released so far, the RC-600's drum machine appears to be an improved version of earlier Boss loopers like the RC-500.
+In our opinion the RC-600's drum machine is an improved version of earlier Boss loopers like the RC-500.
 We noticed these improvements in the sound.
 It seems to us that the drum machine on the RC-600 is not just a nice extra feature, but an essential part of its functionality.

 As with many other modern loopers and effects units, the RC-600's control concept is based on a display combined with knobs to modify the displayed values.
 We really like the fact that the RC-600 has nine built-in foot switches and that you can freely assign most of them.
 Each of the foot switches understands a single press as well as a double press or a longer press and hold.